 Another potential casualty of sleep difficulties can be the heart.
 For example, women who sleep five or fewer hours a night have a 30 percent greater chance of developing coronary heart disease.
 That’s according to the long-running Nurses’ Health Study, one of the nation’s largest investigations into chronic disease risk factors in women.

-Approximately 1 in 3 adults have insomnia, according to the American Academy of Sleep Medicine.
-And the population most likely to be affected are middle-aged and older adults, although people of basically any age are susceptible.
+Approximately 1 in 3 adults has insomnia, according to the American Academy of Sleep Medicine.
+And the people most likely to be affected are middle-aged and older adults, although anyone of any age is susceptible.

 In fact, it is not uncommon for sleep problems to surface as a side effect of medications; other common culprits include drugs taken for colds and allergies, heart disease, high blood pressure, and thyroid disease.